 3.1 Contract Quantity .

 (a) Contract Capacity.
-From and after June 1, 2001and during the remainder of the Delivery Term, Seller shallbe able to provide, and Buyer shall beentitled to purchase and receive, or cause to be received, the Contract Capacity, subject to the provisions of this Article 3.
+From and after June 1, 2001and during the remainder of the Delivery Term, Seller shall provide, and Buyer shall be purchase and receive, or cause to be received, the Contract Capacity, subject to the provisions of this Agreement.
 In the event the Commercial Operation Date has not occurred on or before June 1, 2001, Seller must by such date demonstrate to Buyer’s reasonable satisfaction that Seller has capacity under contract or otherwise available to it equal to 210 MW that Buyer may claim for meeting its reported capability requirements.

 Energy.
-Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer up to the Contract Capacity; provided, however that Seller shall not be required to deliver, and Buyer shall have no right to Schedule, Energy in excess of 1400 hours in any Year.
+Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer up to the Contract Capacity; provided, however that Seller shall not be required to deliver, and Buyer shall have no right to Schedule Energy in excess of 1400 hours in any Year.

 Excess Capacity and Energy.
-Seller shall have the right to sell any capacity of the Facility in excess of the Contract Capacity and Energy associated with such excess capacity to any Person.
+Seller shall have the right to sell any capacity of the Facility in excess of the Contract Capacity and Energy associated with such excess capacity to any Person, so long as such sales do not impact Buyer’s right to the Contract Capacity under this Agreement.

 3.2 Deliveries .
 All deliveries and receipts of Energy under this Agreement shall be made at the Delivery Point(s).